learn-co-curriculum/python-p3-v2-cli-orm/README.md

 ### `delete_department()`

-The function `delete_department()` should prompt for the department `id` and delete the department from the database if it exists or print an error message as shown below.
+The function `delete_department()` should prompt for the department `id` and delete the department from the database if it exists and print a confirmation message, or print an error message if the department does not exist as shown
+below:

 ```py
 def delete_department():